-The Best Chapter Books for Growing Readers!
+The Best Chapter Books for Kids to Inspire Your Child!

-Welcome to the world of chapter books.
+Welcome to the world of children’s chapter books.

 The answer is simple.
 YOU know your child best.
 You are the best person to judge whether a chapter book will be way too challenging, over his head, or a contains a concept he is not ready to handle.
 While I can rattle off suggestions all day long, remember to consider your child and what you know about his unique likes, dislikes and sensitivities.